Italian ironclad San Martino: Later career

 For the rest of her long career, San Martino served in a variety of roles, both in the main fleet and in Italy's colonial empire.
 After the war, the Italian government slashed the naval budget so significantly that the fleet had great difficulty in mobilizing its ironclad squadron to attack the port of Civitavecchia in September 1870, as part of the wars of Italian unification.
 Instead, the ships were laid up and the sailors conscripted to man them were sent home.
 Some time after 1866, the ship was rebuilt as a central battery ship, with most of her guns located in a central, armored casemate.
 Two other guns were placed in the bow as chase guns, with a third mounted as a stern chaser.
 At this time, her armament was also revised, to two 220 mm guns in the bow and nine 8 in guns, four on each broadside and the last in the stern.
+By October 1871, the ship was stationed in La Spezia, along with her sisters Regina Maria Pia and Castelfidardo, Affondatore, and the new ironclad Roma.
+In August 1873, San Martino, Roma and the paddle steamer Plebiscito visited Barcelona, Spain. where they met a number of other foreign warships, including the French ironclad Jeanne d'Arc, the British ironclad HMS Pallas and corvette Rapid, and the United States frigate USS Wabash.
+San Martino had moved to Valencia in September.